 - The break-up narrative.
 For example, she’s all good, you’re all bad (i.e., splitting).

 Conversely, on the one-way street of double standards, the narcissist, borderline or histrionic can date, marry, divorce, date, marry, date, divorce, get engaged, date, marry, date, divorce, ad infinitum.
 Meanwhile, she expects to continue the old one-sided relationship with you.
 Meaning, she wants to keep using you for attention, money, labor, triangulation, etc., in perpetuity.
 Don’t expect anything from these women that isn’t in the custody orders.
-For that matter, count yourself fortunate if they actually adhere to the custody orders.
+For that matter, count yourself fortunate if they actually follow the custody orders.

 It’s easy to see why your new partner (or potential future partner) wouldn’t be okay with this arrangement.
 And, in case you don’t see a problem with this arrangement, Mr. Codependent, you should have a problem with it, too!